somacaru/carusoma.com/GOOGLE_CLOUD_SETUP.md

 # Google Cloud Deployment Setup Guide

-This guide will help you deploy your CarusoMA website to Google Cloud Run.
+This guide will help you deploy your Arcane Digital Shield website to Google Cloud Run.

 ## Prerequisites